prowler-cloud/prowler/README.md

     ```
 ## Database providers connector

-You can send the prowler's output to different databases (right now only postgresql is supported).
-Follow the steps to configure the database provider you want to use.
+You can send the Prowler's output to different databases (right now only PostgreSQL is supported).
+Follow these steps to configure the database provider you want to use.
 ### Postgresql
 - Install psql
     - Mac -> `brew install libpq`